awanmbandi/realworld-microservice-project/README.md

       - Click on the `Channel Drop Down` and select `Integrations` and Click on `Add an App`
       - Search for `Jenkins` and Click on `View`
       - Click on `Configuration/Install` and Click `Add to Slack`
-      - On Post to Channel: Click the Drop Down and select your channel above `YOUR_INITIAL-devsecops-cicd-alerts`
+      - On Post to Channel: Click the Drop Down and select your channel above `YOUR_INITIAL-multi-microservices-alerts`
       - Click `Add Jenkins CI Integration`
       - Scrol Down and Click `SAVE SETTINGS/CONFIGURATIONS`
       - Leave this page open